KeyWgh/keywgh.github.io/about/about.md

 </div>
 The first time I heard this story is from my instructor of *Applied Stochastic Processes*, [Prof. Dayue Chen](http://www.math.pku.edu.cn/teachers/dayue/indexE.htm).

 Another example I learned in this course is that "Life is a martingale."
-Though he meant that life is ergodic and don't feel upset when you meet troubles, I still hope that life can be a sub-martingale.
+Though he meant that life is ergodic and don't feel upset when you meet troubles, I hope that life can be a sub-martingale.

 [\\]: <> <div id="right_col"><blockquote > Life is a martingale.</blockquote></div>